-Lucia’s Pizza Bar opened in 1957 and may well be Australia’s first pizza restaurant (a title claimed for many years by Toto’s in Melbourne).
-The cafe, at Adelaide’s Central Market, served home-style Italian pizza and pasta and still has a reputation for the city’s best pizza margherita.
+Lucia’s Pizza Bar opened in 1957 and may well be Australia’s first pizza restaurant, a title claimed for many years by Toto’s in Melbourne.
+The cafe, at Adelaide’s Central Market, served home-style Italian pizza and pasta and still has a reputation for serving the city’s best pizza Margherita.

 The daughters, Nicky and Maria continue the business today.
 It is now known as Lucia’s Pizza & Spaghetti Bar and the menu extends well beyond pizza.

 The business has expanded to include a food store – Lucia’s Fine Foods – supplying specialty ingredients, including their own brands.
 They claim their tomato-based pasta sauces are only made in summer when freshly harvested full-flavoured tomatoes are available.